shshin1210/BH3D/README.md

 * `FoundationStereo/` — pretrained stereo model
 * `guided_filter/` — guided-filter implementation used by sharpening
-* `calibration/` — radiometric, prism, and stereo calibration data (We provide an expample calibration parameters in our [BH3D Calibration Parameters](https://drive.google.com/drive/u/0/folders/128apzV3A4GjllRUOafMHEM0yIY_EZvLf).)
+* `calibration/` — radiometric, prism, and stereo calibration data
 * `dataset/` — captured frames, radiometric data, and HDR raw captures

+We provide an expample calibration parameters and datsets in our [BH3D Calibration Parameters](https://drive.google.com/drive/u/0/folders/128apzV3A4GjllRUOafMHEM0yIY_EZvLf).

-## Argparser additions
+## Argparser

 All new arguments live in `bh3d_utils/argparser.py`.
 They are introduced under banners that read